-On this page you can find an overview of all our LL.M thesis topics
+On this page you can find an overview of all our LL.M thesis topics or Master theses in English.

 Do you want to write your LL.M thesis on a human rights topic?
 Choose one of these topics and contact the relevant supervisor.
+Do you want to write a Master thesis in English?
+First consult the Plato list.

 All subjects in the domain of human rights or transitional justice in which the student applies a socio-legal perspective ann integrates a substantial empirical component (qualitative and/or quantitative) to examine the law “in practice”.